kateLint/AfekaFinalCode/classiffication_comparison/README.md

 - Prediction counts (successful vs failed)
 - Fit time

----

-## 👩‍🔬 Research Context

-This project is part of a Master's thesis:

-> **Title**: *Crowdfunding Technology Projects: The Impact of Textual Characterization on Project Success*
-> **Author**: Keren Lint
-> **Institution**: Afeka College of Engineering, 2025

----

 ## ⚠️ Notes

 - Only structured and preprocessed JSON files are supported.
 - Excludes known leakage features (e.g., pledged amount, backers).
 - Default config: 5-fold outer CV, 5-fold tuning, 5 BayesSearch iterations.

----

-## 📜 License

-This codebase is for academic/research purposes.
-Contact the author for reuse, citation, or collaboration.